apache/spark/docs/mllib-classification-regression.md

 **Continuous Features**

-For small datasets in single machine implementations, the split candidates for each continuous feature are typically the unique values for a feature.
+For small datasets in single machine implementations, the split candidates for each continuous feature are typically the unique values for the feature.
 Some implementations sort the feature values and then use the ordered unique values as split candidates for faster tree calculations.

 Finding ordered unique feature values is computationally intensive for large distributed datasets.
 One can get an approximate set of split candidates by performing a quantile calculation over a sampled fraction of the data.
 The ordered splits create "bins" and the maximum number of such bins can be specified using the `maxBins` parameters.